haoyuanli93/XRaySimulation/README.md

 # Essential To-Do list
 1. Add unit test module
 2. Release a stable version.
 3. Add functions to calculate quantities with prism

-# Potential To-Do List
-The following feature has not been implemented
-1. Add automatic calculation of the electric susceptibility.
-2. Add the bragg angle automatically.
-3. Add Add Gaussian smoothing to the FWHM function.
+4. The one thing that I am most unsatisfied about this simulation is that different functions are not in most appropriate position.
+    This makes it not easy to start a new simulation.
+   I want to re-arrange the functions to make the location of each function
+    more reasonable.

 # Notice
 ### Optimization